 I spotted Spitfire Attack in a catalog and was instantly interested, but I would not have gotten as excited about it as I did if it weren’t for a certain accessory that caught my attention, The Atari Flight Commander.
 Why did this particular Atari accessory pique my interest?

 It was a gun!
 I quickly added it to my wishlist, but before I could get it a friend of mine got it.
-Naturally I invited myself over, and we whiled away many an afternoon blasting planes.
-I had not played it since then, but decided to fire it up last night (sans Flight Commander).
+Naturally, I invited myself over, and we whiled away many an afternoon blasting planes.
+I had not played it since then but decided to fire it up last night (sans Flight Commander).
 The results were mixed.
-The game is impressive looking and the sounds is decent, but the game itself is repetitive and it gets boring quickly.
+The game is impressive looking and the sounds are decent, but the game itself is repetitive and it gets boring quickly.

 You basically just move the joystick around blasting things (that flight commander really fooled me).
 Occasionally a plane might move in more quickly then you anticipated, but more often not, and you can play the game for a long time.

 Sadly though, you probably won’t want to.
 I am not sure what sort of spell the Flight Commander had cast over me as a kid, but this game is pretty flimsy without it.
 That is why I can only give the game 2 stars.